rust-lang/rust-wiki-backup/Note-research.md

-Papers that have had more or less influence on Rust.
+Papers that have had more or less influence on Rust, or which one might want to consult for inspiration or to understand Rust's background.

 ## Type system